scaffold-eth/scaffold-eth-2/README.md

 DEPLOYER_PRIVATE_KEY=""
 ```

-The deployer account is the account that will deploy your contracts and execute calls you make in your deployment script.
+The deployer account is the account that will deploy your contracts.
+Additionally, the deployer account will be used to execute any function calls that are part of your deployment script.

 You can generate a random account / private key with ```yarn generate``` or add the private key of your crypto wallet. ```yarn generate``` will create a random account and add the DEPLOYER_PRIVATE_KEY to the .env file.
 You can check the generated account with ```yarn account```.